Lipstick: Lipstick trends

+Another form of lip color, a wax-free, semi-permanent liquid formula, was invented in the 1990s by the Lip-Ink International company.
+Other companies have imitated the idea, putting out their own versions of long-lasting lip stain or "liquid lip color", usually in form of a liquid or gel.
+It generally stays on longer than lipstick by leaving a stain of color on the lips.

-In 2012, bright bold lip colors became trendy again with saturated colors such as hot pink, neon, and orange.
+In 2012, bright, bold lip colors became trendy again with saturated colors such as hot pink, neon, and orange.
 American singer-songwriter Taylor Swift boosted the popularity of red lipsticks, especially with the release of her fourth studio album, Red (2012), whose cover artwork prominently features red lips.
 Swift has since worn red lipstick consistently.
 Media outlets consider red lips as one of her signature looks, coupled with the "desirable" cupid's bow and "voluptuous" pout of her lips.

 In 2014 and early 2015, nude lipsticks became popular.
 These lipsticks follow the general trend where "less is more".
 Examples of celebrities promoting this trend are Paris Hilton and Gigi Gorgeous.
-In late 2015 and 2016, liquid lipstick which applies like a gloss but dries matte became popularized with brands such as Anastasia Beverly Hills, Sephora, Huda Beauty, Kylie Cosmetics, NYX Cosmetics.
+In late 2015 and 2016, liquid lipstick, which applies like a gloss but dries matte, became popularized with brands such as Anastasia Beverly Hills, Sephora, Huda Beauty, Kylie Cosmetics, NYX Cosmetics.
 Its most common form comes in a tube, applied with an applicator wand.
 Liquid lipstick tends to have more staying power and is more pigmented than traditional lipstick.
-However, it dries out more and cracks more readily over time depending upon the product quality.
+However, it dries out more and cracks more readily over time, depending upon the product quality.

-In early 2019, before the COVID-19 pandemic, trend of liquid lipstick was changed from the liquid matte lipstick to semi-matte or glossy finish.
-However, the COVID-19 pandemic markedly reduced the popularity of lipsticks since people usually do not apply lipstick under facial mask.
+In early 2019, before the COVID-19 pandemic, the trend of liquid lipstick was changed from the liquid matte lipstick to semi-matte or glossy finish.
+However, the COVID-19 pandemic markedly reduced the popularity of lipsticks since people usually do not apply lipstick under a facial mask.

-Lipstick also has many variations including liquid, lip balms, glosses, crayons, pencils, liners, palettes, and stains.
-Balms and glosses tend to be more translucent and not as dark or vibrant as the regular lipsticks.
+Lipstick also has many variations, including liquid, lip balms, glosses, crayons, pencils, liners, palettes, and stains.
+Balms and glosses tend to be more translucent and not as dark or vibrant as regular lipsticks.
 Some individuals buy lip balms and glosses rather than lipstick, as they get a more hydrating feeling from these.

 Significance in sexuality

-A "lipstick lesbian" is a female who is attracted to other females, but remains stereotypically feminine and has a “girly” identity, sometimes known as a "femme."
+A "lipstick lesbian" is a female who is attracted to other females, but remains stereotypically feminine and has a “girly” identity, sometimes known as a "femme".
 The term "lipstick lesbian" became popular when used by writer Deborah Bergman, a reporter for the Los Angeles Times.